Diversity Program Consortium (DPC) Coordination and Evaluation Center (CEC) at UCLA

 The NIH Diversity Program, Coordination and Evaluation Center (CEC) is a strong collaborator of the UCLA CTSI and will jointly continue efforts to enhance workforce diversity.
 The National Institutes of Health has awarded over $25 million for fiscal years 2019-2024.
-The CEC uses mixed methods (quantitative and qualitative data) that are analyzed using a quasi-experimental approach to distill the best evidence from BUILD and NRMN for developing new approaches that engage student and junior researchers, including those from backgrounds underrepresented in biomedical sciences, and to prepare them to thrive in the NIH-funded workforce.
+The CEC uses mixed methods (quantitative and qualitative data) that are analyzed using a quasi-experimental approach to distill the best evidence from BUILD and NRMN for developing new approaches that engage all students and junior researchers, including those from backgrounds underrepresented in biomedical sciences, and to prepare them to thrive in the NIH-funded workforce.
 Collectively, BUILD, NRMN and CEC in collaboration with the NIH have established a national consortium to develop, implement, and evaluate approaches to encourage individuals to start, stay, and succeed in biomedical research careers: (1) NIH Diversity Consortium Coordination and Evaluation Center (CEC) at UCLA includes Co-PIs Keith Norris and Teresa Seeman who are also UCLA CTSI leaders in Community Engagement and Research; (2) Building Infrastructure Leading to Diversity (BUILD); and (3) National Research Mentoring Network (NRMN).
-These efforts of the BUILD/NRMN/CEC will lead to greater minority representation in the scientific pipeline.
-It also positions UCLA and the UCLA CTSI as leaders in innovative, best practices for improving the capacity of minority institutions to foster inclusive science and train a greater number of traditionally underrepresented undergraduates who are pursuing STEM careers.
+These efforts of the BUILD/NRMN/CEC will lead to greater representation of students not traditionally in the scientific pipeline.
+It also positions UCLA and the UCLA CTSI as leaders in innovative, best practices for improving the capacity of non research-intensive institutions to foster inclusive science and train a greater number of traditionally underrepresented undergraduates who are pursuing STEM careers.
 The UCLA CTSI will work with Drs.
-Norris and Seeman to improve recruitment and retention of minority trainees at the four UCLA CTSI institutions and in the KL2 Program.
+Norris and Seeman to improve recruitment and retention of trainees at the four UCLA CTSI institutions and in the KL2 Program.

 For more information, please visit the DPC CEC website.